Last updated on February 7th, 2013 at 05:06 pm

 Throw money at it.

+Whatever I’m feeling that is too big or unpleasant to feel, I have often turned to money to escape.
 Alas, it’s no secret that the escapism fuels the original discomfort.
 Depressed?
 Spend money to feel better.
-Which is depressing, because now there’s not enough money to pay the rent.
-So, spend the money I do have on a pedicure.
+This is depressing because now there’s not enough money to pay the bills.
+Spend the money I do have on a pedicure.

-I’m so depressed, I’ll take the manicure too.
+I’m depressed; I’ll take the manicure too.

 I haven’t figured out yet how I could do that with money, but I think it’s got something to do with a shift in thinking.

-I would have to see my feelings not as something to avoid, but as something to express.
+I would have to see my feelings not as something to avoid but as something to express.
 That would be really hard for me.
-I’m fine expressing the fun feelings, like joy, excitement, celebration, love, and enthusiasm.
+I’m fine expressing fun feelings like joy, excitement, celebration, love, and enthusiasm.
 I’m not fine expressing the un-fun ones.
-I tend to bottle them up and bury them, and then buy books and yarn.
+I tend to bottle them up, bury them, and buy books and yarn.
+Thinking about this while writing (also known as “stream of consciousness,” in case you haven’t already recognized that this is a stream of consciousness), I just got the aha.

-Why do I suddenly feel like a quick surf through my Amazon wish-list?
+Why do I suddenly feel like a quick surf through my Amazon wish list?

 Jayne Speich is a small business coach/consultant who writes, thinks, and coaches extensively on customer service, business finance, and ways to thrive in the new economy.
-She has an exciting new business venture with sister dreamer Remy Gervais, called The Gazelle Goal.
-She is the owner of Onsys21 Dental, a coaching/consulting firm for dental practice owners.
-Plus, you can find her at theselfreliantentrepreneur.com.
-Jayne’s post day is Saturday.

 Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points of view.
 Do you have a personal dream story to share with 8WomenDream readers?
 Click here to learn how to submit dream big articles for consideration.